 No, that is not true.
 There are only a very small number of publishers whose copyright regulations (also known as copyrights) preclude the electronic distribution of journal articles by posting them on institute servers.
 Most publishers allow this, if their copyright regulations are observed!
 However, the further use of the contents is regulated very differently.

 Do authors have to deal with copyright law?

 Yes, because the authors are the authors and sign the publishers' contracts of use.
 They should understand in broad outline what they are signing.
 Even if they want to reuse content from other publications (e.g. illustrations) they must obtain the rights beforehand.
 This can be expensive or even impossible.
 With Gold Open Access (Licence Creative Commons By Attribution, CC-BY) you have these rights explicitly!

 In the question of Open Access, the Centre stipulates that the library must conclude the additional contracts for Open Access (money is flowing) for the authors.
-You first conclude a contract of assignment (known as an author's contract) in which you hand over the right to publish to the publisher, and then another contract (for which payment is usually required) for the Open Access licence (CC-BY should be the rule) is concluded with the help of the library.
+You first conclude a contract of assignment (known as an author's contract) in which you hand over the right to publish to the publisher, and then another contract (for which payment is usually required) for the Open Access licence (for HZB employees, CC-BY is mandatory) is concluded with the help of the library.
 The library is in charge of this process and can thus contribute its experience with publishers and also accelerate and simplify payments.